mjlollar/song_work/README.md

-Local versions of scripts from members of the Stern Lab [1] and Ben Arthur[1].
-Using to generate personal datasets for D.melanogaster song using SongExplorer[2].
+This repository includes some personal scripts and some local versions of scripts from members of the Stern Lab [1] and Ben Arthur[1,2].
+Using to generate personal datasets for D.melanogaster song.

 [1] Janelia Farm Research Campus, Ashburn, VA 20147